 Next door?
 If Julian recalled correctly, a laundromat flanked one side of the restaurant, and on the other there was a…

-Why the idea of it should disturb him as much as it did or even at all, Julian couldn’t say.
-But damnit, the girl couldn’t possibly be living in a homeless shelter!
+Why the idea of it should disturb him as much as it did, Julian couldn’t say.
+But damnit, the girl couldn’t possibly be living in a homeless shelter.
 Could she?